 - More reliable.
 More frequent testing contributes to more reliable testing.
 A single large test is vulnerable to measurement error if a test taker is sick or has an off day, whereas that is less likely to impact frequent tests.

 - More up to date.
 With technology and society changing rapidly, more frequent tests can make tests more current.
 For instance, some IT certification providers create “delta” tests measuring understanding of their latest releases and encourage people to take quarterly tests to ensure they remain up to date.

 - Less test anxiety.
-Test anxiety can be a big challenge to some test takers (see Ten tips on reducing test anxiety for online test-takers), and more frequent tests means less is at stake for each one, and so may help test takers be less anxious.
+Test anxiety can be a big challenge to some test takers, and more frequent tests means less is at stake for each one, and so may help test takers be less anxious.

 - More feedback.
 More frequent tests give feedback to test takers on how well they are performing and allow them to identify training or continuing education to improve.

 - More data for testing organization.
 In today’s world of business intelligence and analytics, there is potential for correlations and other valuable insight from the data of people’s performance in a series of tests over time.